Tristan-dvr/KG_Marketplace/GithubReadme/README.md

 - `NoPickaxe`: Players cannot use pickaxes within the zone.
 - `NoInteract`: Interactions with objects or NPCs within the zone are disabled.
 - `NoAttack`: Players cannot initiate attacks or engage in combat within the zone.
-- `PvpOnly`: Only player-versus-player (PvP) interactions are allowed within the zone.
+- `PvpOnly`: Forces PvP mode within the zone.
-- `PveOnly`: Only player-versus-environment (PvE) interactions are allowed within the zone.
+- `PveOnly`:  Forces PvE mode within the zone.
-- `PeriodicHeal`: Players are periodically healed while inside the zone.
+- `PeriodicHeal`: Players are periodically healed while inside the zone (only zone owners).
 - `PeriodicDamage`: Players receive periodic damage while inside the zone.
 - `IncreasedPlayerDamage`: Player attacks deal increased damage within the zone.
 - `IncreasedMonsterDamage`: Monsters deal increased damage to players within the zone.